An Ultimate Guide To Bordeaux Wine

 What are the best Bordeaux wine food pairings?

-The perfect pairing for left bank red Bordeaux wine is red meat such as steak.
+The perfect pairing for left-bank red Bordeaux wine is red meat such as steak.
 The richness of the red meat pairs perfectly with the deep, warm depth of the wine.
 Another excellent choice is braised lamb shoulder and grilled vegetables.

 When pairing with white wine you should generally opt for creamy pasta dishes such as carbonara.
-Fresh fish and oysters are also the perfect combination here.
+Fresh fish and oysters are also the perfect combinations here.
 Generally you can be as creative as you like with your food pairings, there really are no set rules.
 Just pop the bottle, pour and enjoy with friends and family!